-- Patients presenting to the ED at Dartmouth-Hitchcock with acute frostbite (tissue still frozen) of the hands or feet will be identified and approached for recruitment.
+- Patients presenting to the ED at Dartmouth-Hitchcock and external study sites with acute frostbite (tissue still frozen) of the hands and/or feet will be identified and approached for recruitment.
 Patients not entering the study will continue to be treated by ED providers in the traditional fashion. - Patients recruited for the SVR study will be consented to have their circulating warm water bath(s) heated by the novel SVR method.
-Providers or nurses caring for the study subjects will be consented to participate.
+Providers or nurses caring for the study subjects will be consented to participate and will 1) conduct the SVR procedure, and 2) complete a questionnaire.
 A researcher will gather SVR equipment and attach two thermometers on the basin: one on the side nearest the SVD, the other on the opposite side.
 The researcher will verbally walk the provider or nurse carrying out the SVR through the following steps.
 A 15 L Sterilite® basin will be filled to the marked line (12cm) with water from jugs at room temperature, for each frozen extremity.
-The sous vide device (SVD) will be attached to the distal edge of the basin.
+One extremity can be rewarmed in a single basin, with the possibility for up to four simultaneous SVR basins for a patient with frostbite of all hands and feet.
+The SVD will be attached to the distal edge of the basin, with one SVD per rewarming basin.
 The SVD will be turned on and set to maintain the bath at a constant 38°C for 30 minutes duration.
-The thermometers will be powered on continuously and the researcher will record temperatures simultaneously from each thermometer every 2 minutes.
-At the end of the 30 minute treatment, the SVD will be powered off and the extremity assessed by the researcher for warmth and pliability.
+The thermometers will be powered on continuously and the researcher will record temperatures simultaneously from each thermometer and the SVD every 2 minutes.
+At the end of the 30 minute treatment, the extremity will be assessed by the researcher for warmth and pliability.
 If the extremity still feels cold or frozen, an additional 30 minutes in the water bath will commence, with subsequent reassessment.
-Rewarming will be considered complete when the affected tissue becomes red or purple, soft, and pliable. - Patients who do not consent to SVR and elect for traditional water bath management will be asked for their consent to record the similar demographic, water temperature, and time-to-rewarm data as in the SVR treatment arm.
-After re-warming is complete, the provider will be asked to fill out a survey regarding the ease of use and efficacy of the SVR. - Describe: - Procedures performed to lessen the probability or magnitude of risks. - Dual thermometers will record water bath temperature to assess for the possibility of disequilibrium in water temperature and to detect possible hot spots.
+Rewarming will be considered complete when the affected tissue becomes red or purple, soft, and pliable.